ApoloniArt/Visual-Aesthetics-Library/README.md

 I have decided to offer my entire library as a package to anyone who longs for inspiration on tap, like me 😊

 ### The largest image aesthetics library I ever created.
-My Library contains over ~60,000 diverse image references, each captioned to the highest descriptive level of structured json currently possible, at an unmatched level of intricate detail.
+My Library contains ~60,000 diverse image references, each captioned to the highest descriptive level of structured json, at an unmatched level of intricate detail.
 ### A fully expandable, colossal collection of ready-to-go generational ideas, right at your fingertips!
 ![ApoGalleria](assets/ApoGalleria.jpg)
 Utilise my ApoGalleria **sibling nodes** to convert any/all captions on the fly to Natural language, or Flux2 json.
 No separate captioning needed, just these two extra nodes effectively increasing the power of my library 10-fold, taking you from ~60,000 captions to around ~600,000 generational possibilities.